alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 xxx

-Oh, the Yoda picture is really about absorbing a great destructive force rather than generating a constructive force.
-But it looks forceful.
-And I like Yoda. ☺

-### 5.4 Automate creation of temporary GDI objects.

-xxx Finally, most of these objects will ordinarily be very short lived ones, created for single calls of graphics primitives such as `FillRect` and `Ellipse`.
+ Finally, most of these objects will ordinarily be very short lived ones, created for single calls of graphics primitives such as `FillRect` and `Ellipse`.

 To reduce or eliminate a phletora of named short lived variables one can support *implicit creation* of the objects via operators such `+` or `->`, using the same return-reference-to-self *call chaining* idea as with iostream `<<` expressions.